massgravel/massgrave.dev/kms38.md

 ### 2- From Scratch

-In this process we will perform activation from scratch.
-This is based on Universal ticket method.
-Here we will create identical ticket which is used in MAS KMS38 script and activate the system with it.
+In this process, we will perform activation from scratch.
+This is based on the Universal ticket method.
+Here, we will create identical tickets that are used in the MAS HWID script and activate the system with them.

--   Download file from the below official MS link and extract this .cab file.\
+-   Download the file from the official MS link and extract this .cab file.\
     <https://download.microsoft.com/download/9/A/E/9AE69DD5-BA93-44E0-864E-180F5E700AB4/adk/Installers/14f4df8a2a7fc82a4f415cf6a341415d.cab>

 -   Find the file named `filf8377e82b29deadca67bc4858ed3fba9` and rename it as `gatherosstate.exe`

 -   Make a folder named `Files` in C drive, `C:\Files` and copy the `gatherosstate.exe` file in that folder.

--   Open Windows Powershell as administrator, and enter the following listed commands in the sequence in which they are given.
+-   Open Windows PowerShell as administrator and enter the following commands in the sequence in which they are given.

--   Enter the Key, (Replace `<key>` with the key from the above list) with the following command
+-   Enter the key (Replace `<key>` with the key from the above list) with the following command:

 `slmgr /ipk <key>`